alexwlchan/alexwlchan.net/src/_drafts/inclusive-conferences.md

 ## Pricing and financial assistance

-Conferences tickets can be expensive, and that's before you factor in any travel and accommodation costs.
+Conferences tickets can be expensive, and that's before you factor in travel or accommodation costs.
 You can do things to make your conference more affordable to attend.

 ### Tiered ticket rates

-Lots of conferences have attendees who are being sponsored for work, and companies tend to have deeper pockets -- so you can charge higher prices for them.
+Lots of conferences have attendees who are being sent by an employer, and companies tend to have deeper pockets -- so you can charge higher prices for them.

-At the other end, you'll have people who are just starting in the industry, and don't have corporate backing -- or even a salary.
+At the other end, you'll have people who are just starting in the industry, and don't have corporate backing -- or maybe even a salary.

 I like PyCon UK's ticket tiers this year: